 What to Expect on Fourth of July at the Lake

 You can expect that the businesses will be busy, boat traffic will be heavy, campgrounds and parks will be full, and restaurants will be noisy.
 Stores near the lake are highly likely to run out of products early on the Fourth of July holiday.
-It’s unfortunately common to experience rude or out-of-control behavior from some visitors due to alcohol and drug use.
-Most people obey the law and behave well, but there is always the chance of witnessing bad and lewd behavior from boaters and lake visitors.

 Holiday Boating Safety Tips